edelstorm-documentation/english/docs/content-delivery-network.md

 :    * Click on the Cloudfront distribution ID.
 :    * Copy *Domain name* content.
-:    * Go back to the Lightsail interface, in the Networking section then in your domain name's DNS zone.
+:    * Go back to the Lightsail interface, in the *Networking* section then in your domain name's DNS zone.
 :    * Add a record and choose *CNAME record* on the first field.
-For the *subdomain* field type `cdn1` and for the *Maps to* field paste the content you just copied.
-Then save.
+For the *subdomain* field type `cdn` and for the *Maps to* field paste the content you just copied.
+:    * Then save by clicking on the ***green button***.

 ***